wp-plugins/wp-events/readme.txt

 == Installation ==

-Basically you unzip the file and put it in the /plugins/ folder.
-Then you go to the plugins page and activate the plugin.

-For detailed instructions go [here](http://meandmymac.net/plugins/events/#install).
+Installation with widget:

+1. Upload the events folder to your wp-content/plugins/ folder.
+1. Activate the plugin and widget from the “plugins” page.
+1. Goto Options > Events and configure the plugin where required.
+1. You can now go to manage > events to schedule events.
+1. Make a donation.
+It’s well appreciated!

+For more instructions and additional information review the [detailed install instructions](http://meandmymac.net/plugins/events/#install).
+Find how to implement Events on pages, without a widget and many more options...

-For upgrading **ALWAYS** review the details on [the plugin page](http://meandmymac.net/plugins/events/#upgrade) !!!
+For upgrading **ALWAYS ALWAYS** review the details on [the plugin page](http://meandmymac.net/plugins/events/#upgrade) !!!!!

+For help, go to the [support forum](http://forum.at.meandmymac.net/).

 == Frequently Asked Questions ==